-Orange or Beige (Used clothes and shoes) - Used clothes, blankets, shoes, beddings, and pillows.
+Orange or Beige (Used clothes and shoes) - Used clothes, beddings, pillows, and shoes.
 All textiles and shoes should be clean and in good condition.
 DO NOT dispose of military uniforms in this container.

-NOTE: Hazardous waste can be disposed of at the hazardous waste site.
+Note: Hazardous waste can be disposed of at the hazardous waste site.
 Household hazardous waste can be disposed of at the Recycling Center.
-Useable household cleaners can be dropped off or picked up at the Self Help Issue Point.
+Useable household cleaners can be dropped off or picked up at the Self-Help Issue Point.
 Fluorescent light tubes/energy saving bulbs can be disposed of at the Recycling Center.
-Bring bulky items to the Recycling Center.
+Bring bulky items to the Recycling Center or make an appointment for pick-up.